hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/docker_test_network.rst

    You **must** run this procedure from the first validator container, because the example Docker Compose file uses the first validator's key to create and sign the genesis block.
 (At this point, only the key used to create the genesis block can change on-chain settings.)
+For more information, see :doc:`/sysadmin_guide/adding_authorized_users`.

 1. Connect to the first validator container (``sawtooth-validator-default-0``).
    The next command requires the validator key that was generated in that